EMERGING MARKETS-Latam stocks jump but gains seen vulnerable

 By Michael O'Boyle and Luciana Lopez

-MEXICO CITY/SAO PAULO, Nov 11 Latin American stocks climbed on Friday amid expectations Italy's budget measures may help stem a euro zone debt crisis, but analysts said unanswered questions meant any gains were vulnerable.
+MEXICO CITY/SAO PAULO, Nov 11 Latin American stocks climbed on Friday on expectations Italy's budget measures may help stem a euro zone debt crisis, but analysts said a ream of unanswered questions meant any gains were vulnerable.

-The MSCI Latin American stock index .MILA00000PUS jumped 3.03 percent, reversing a dip in the previous session and crossing back above the index's 14-day simple moving average.
+The MSCI Latin American stock index .MILA00000PUS rose 2.82 percent, reversing a dip in the previous session and crossing back above the index's 14-day simple moving average.

-The gain also helped the MSCI turn around a lackluster week to advance 0.7 percent.
+The gain also helped the MSCI turn around a lackluster week to an advance of 0.6 percent.

 Italy's Senate approved a new budget law on Friday, clearing the way for lower house approval of an austerity package and the formation of an emergency government to replace that of outgoing Prime Minister Silvio Berlusconi.
 For details, see [ID:nL5E7MB0VY]